spamegg1/tryhackme/02-cyber-security-101/01-start-your-cyber-security-journey/03-search-skills.md

 - `-`: The minus sign allows you to omit search results that contain a particular word or phrase.
-For example, you might be interested in learning about the pyramids, but you don’t want to view tourism websites;
+For example, you might be interested in learning about the pyramids, but you don't want to view tourism websites;
 one approach is to search for `pyramids -tourism` or `-tourism pyramids`.
 - `filetype:`: This search operator is indispensable for finding files instead of web pages.
 Some of the file types you can search for using Google are